Ali-Haghayegh-Jahromi/PSO-Unity-4DOF-Arm/README.md

    - Open the `MainScene` in the Unity Editor.
    - Press the `Play` button to start the simulation.
 2. **Modify Parameters:**
-   - Adjust the RL/PSO parameters in the `PSOManager` script to see how different settings impact the arm's performance.
+   - Adjust the PSO parameters in the `PSOManager` script to see how different settings impact the arm's performance.
 3. **View Results:**
    - Observe the robotic arm's trajectory and performance in the Unity scene.